ElizabethHolmes/CollageCreator/README.md

 ## About
 CollageCreator is a Java program for creating a collage of images from a set of twelve landscape and six portrait images.
 The program randomises the order of photos so different collages can be obtained from the same photos by re-running the program.

-** PLEASE NOTE: CollageCreator is one of my first Java programs written as a beginner Java programmer and so I apologise if the code is inelegant, unconventional or otherwise sub-optimal; it works for the intended purpose and I provide it in case it might be useful to others, but with no guarantees. **

 ## Requirements
 CollageCreator requires a Java Runtime Environment.
 Images should have an aspect ratio of 4:3 in order to be displayed properly.